By J. L. Starkey

 According to census records, Ann E. Baugh was 30 years old in 1860, and she was also 30 years old in 1880.

 I had two theories to explain the age discrepancy: 1) There were actually two women named Ann E. Baugh; or 2) There was only one Ann, and her anti-aging regimen was the result of census errors and alternate facts.

 Which theory was correct?
 Grab some coffee and get comfortable, because this could take a while.

 Who was Ann Eliza Bass Baugh?

 In 1860, 29 year-old Everett Baugh and 30-year-old Ann Eliza Bass had been married for at least five years.
-At the time of that year’s census, they had two children and were also raising Everett’s orphaned niece and nephews in Manchester, Virginia .
+At the time of the census, they had two children, and they were also raising Everett’s orphaned niece and nephews in Manchester, Virginia .